-The determination of the functional currency of the Company is critical since recording of transactions and exchange differences arising thereon are dependent on the functional currency selected.
-As described in Note 2(c), the directors have considered those factors therein and have determined that the functional currency of the Company is the USD.
+The determination of functional currency of the Company is critical since recording of transactions and exchange differences arising thereon are dependent on the functional currency selected.
+The directors have considered those factors therein and have determined the functional currency of the Company to be the United States Dollar ('USD').